mmport80/JavascriptFinanceBook/manuscript/chapter05.md

 The `reduce` function takes an 'anonymous' function (or 'lambda') as an input.

-Functions are first class citizens of Javascript, we can of course name them also, if you want to jump down that rabbit hole!
+Functions are first class citizens of Javascript, we can of course name them also (if you want to jump down that rabbit hole).

 ~~~~~~~~
 sum =